 There are 19 coins waiting for you in a secret tunnel.
 If that sentence was printed by itself it would sound like a line delivered by the quirky old arcade owner in an early 90’s movie.
 A store-brand John Williams soundtrack would then play as the protagonist rode home through the woods on his bicycle before being saved from the bullies by the tom-boy next-door-neighbor girl who totally has a crush on him.
-It would be somewhere during their awkward pre-puberty flirting that one of them would see the tunnel that would start the adventure.
+And it would be somewhere during their awkward, pre-puberty, PG-Rated flirting that one of them would see the tunnel that would start the adventure.

 The 90s were an odd trip sometimes, but at least they had solid video-games.